1Password/scim-examples/docker/README.md

 For this method, you'll need to have joined a Docker Swarm with the target deployment node.
 Learn how to [create a swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/).

 After you've created a swarm, log in with `docker swarm join`.
-Then use the provided the bash script [./docker/deploy.sh](deploy.sh) to deploy your SCIM bridge.
+Then use the provided bash script [./docker/deploy.sh](deploy.sh) to deploy your SCIM bridge.
 The script will do the following:

-1. Prompt whether you're using Google Workspace as your identity provider so you can add your configuration files as Docker Secrets within your Swarm cluster.
+1. Ask whether you're using Google Workspace as your identity provider so you can add your configuration files as Docker Secrets within your Swarm cluster.
-2. Prompt whether you're deploying using Docker Swarm or Docker Compose.
+2. Ask whether you're deploying using Docker Swarm or Docker Compose.
-3. Prompt for your SCIM bridge domain name so you can automatically get a TLS certificate from Let's Encrypt.
+3. Ask for your SCIM bridge domain name so you can automatically get a TLS certificate from Let's Encrypt.
 This is the domain you selected in [PREPARATION.md](/PREPARATION.md).
-4. Prompt for your `scimsession` file location to add your `scimsession` file as a Docker Secret within your Swarm cluster.
+4. Ask for your `scimsession` file location to add your `scimsession` file as a Docker Secret within your Swarm cluster.
 5. Deploy a container using `1password/scim`, as well as a `redis` container.
 The `redis` container is necessary to store Let's Encrypt certificates, as well as act as a cache for your identity provider information.

 The logs from the SCIM bridge and Redis containers will be streamed to your machine.
 If everything seems to have deployed successfully, press Ctrl+C to exit, and the containers will remain running on the remote machine.